Therr Maitz: 2011—present

 Three months later, on March 4, 2015, Therr Maitz released their second studio album named UNICORN on iTunes.
 Tracks on the album were recorded at different studios in London, Moscow and Rio de Janeiro, and were mixed at the Therr Maitz private studio in Moscow.
 During the last two months of work on album, many tracks were almost completely re-recorded, including earlier singles such as "Make It Last", "Feeling Good Tonight" and "Stop Quiet".
 Right after its release, in a few hours, album was in first place on iTunes charts in Russia.
 The album contained fifteen songs, one remix, made by UNKLE, and a digital booklet.
 It was physically released on 1 June 2015.
 The album was also issued on vinyl.

 In spring 2015 Anton Belyaev took part as a producer in the Russian version of The X Factor project called "Main Stage".
 The band performed their single “Make It Last” from the Unicorn album during one of the episodes.

 On August 9, Therr Maitz performed “Make it Last” during the FINA World Championships 2015 Closing Ceremony.

 The official music video for "Found U" video released on September 24, 2015, had over 1.5 million views on YouTube during its first week.
 The video for the song Harder (Live at Ray Just Arena) was released on the same date becoming the first official video from the upcoming documentary "Moviecorn".

 On October 8, 2015, Therr Maitz played a new two-hour electronic program that included new tracks as well as their most popular singles.
 Their second concert at Crocus City Hall was accompanied by the State Symphony Orchestra Novaya Rossiya (artistic director – chief conductor Yury Bashmet) and followed by a light show.

 In 2015, Therr Maitz went on a Russian tour of over 20 cities, including Nizhny Novgorod, Vladivostok, Sochi, Ekaterinburg, Novosibirsk, Krasnoyarsk, Kazan, Samara, Yaroslavl, with sold out acoustic and electronic concerts in Saint Petersburg, Irkutsk, Rostov-on-Don, Khabarovsk, Voronezh.
-Besides the Russian cities, Therr Maitz also played the major cities of Azerbaijan (Baku), Belorussia (Minsk), Moldova (Kishinev), Latvia (Riga), Abkhazian Sukhum and Erevan in Armenia, Bulgaria and Cyprus.
+Besides the Russian cities, Therr Maitz also played the major cities of Azerbaijan (Baku), Belorussia (Minsk), Moldova (Chișinău), Latvia (Riga), Abkhazian Sukhum and Erevan in Armenia, Bulgaria and Cyprus.

 On October 15, 2015, Therr Maitz made their Great Britain debut in London's Under The Bridge Club.

 Therr Maitz's official video to the song “Doctor” was released on December 24, 2015, guest starring Anton Belyaev's wife Julia.
 It took four and half years to complete the video.
 "Doctor" is filmed in black and white, with each color signifying either the male or female parts of the video.
 Anton Belyaev represents the male part of the video, shot in 2011.
 The female part features a bold "anti-ballet" improvisation by his wife, Julia Belyaeva, using her perennial Wushu, yoga and ballroom dancing experience in 2015.
 "Doctor" was the first track Anton started to work on after he had met his future wife.